Soybeans Fertility & Soil

 Summary

-Soybean yields tend to be lower in Saskatchewan compared to the United States (U.S.) Midwest and Eastern Canada, mainly due to Saskatchewan’s comparably cooler and drier environment.
+Soybean yields tend to be lower in Saskatchewan than in the United States (U.S.).
+Midwest and Eastern Canada, mainly due to Saskatchewan’s comparatively cooler, drier environment.
 However, as temperatures rise, soybean production in Saskatchewan is increasing (Xie et al., 2018).

-While this study found soybean yields to be lower than those commonly achieved in warmer climates, they were still similar to pea and lentil grown in Saskatchewan and within range of provincial norms.
+While this study found soybean yields to be lower than those commonly achieved in warmer climates, they were still similar to those of peas and lentils grown in Saskatchewan and within the range of provincial norms.

-In the short term, soybean did not remove primary nutrients at rates beyond those expected from other pulse crops, like pea and lentil.
-For the most part, soybean meets its own nitrogen needs via biological fixation.
-However, due to higher K and P concentrations in the soybean grain, K and P levels should be monitored for nutrient depletion in the long term if soybean is used in rotation continually.
+In the short term, soybeans did not remove primary nutrients at rates higher than those expected for other pulse crops, such as pea and lentil.
+For the most part, soybeans meet their nitrogen needs through biological nitrogen fixation.
+However, due to higher K and P concentrations in soybean grain, K and P levels should be monitored for potential nutrient depletion in the long term if soybeans are used in rotation.
 In these cases, nutrient levels may need to be adjusted beyond the typical pulse crop recommendations to mitigate the risk of nutrient depletion for succeeding crops.

 References